Hale Ma’alahi

 Hawaii

-The house responds to the environment’s dichotomy through its form, rising as it transitions from the immediate view to expansive sightlines across lush meadows, framing the misty tableau of Mauna Kea in the distance.
+The house responds to the environment’s dichotomy through its form, rising as it transitions from the immediate view to expansive sightlines across green pastures, framing Mauna Kea in the distance.

 Homeowner